Ideal-theoretic Explanation of Capacity-achieving Decoding: Notation Preliminaries

-\paragraph*{Estimates on $N(a, b)$:} We rely on the following simple lemma to estimate the number of bivariate monomials with $(1, a)$-weighted degree at most $b$. \begin{lemma} For every $a, b \in \N$, let $N(a,b)$ denote the number of bivariate monomials with $(1, a)$-weighted degree at most $b$.
-Then, the following are true. \begin{enumerate} \item $N(a-1, b) \geq b^2/2a$. \item For every $\eta \in \N$, if $a$ divides $b$, then
+\paragraph*{Estimates on number of bivariate monomials:} We rely on the following simple lemma to estimate the number of bivariate monomials with $(1, a)$-weighted degree at most $b$. \begin{lemma} For every $a, b \in \N$, let $N(a,b)$ denote the number of bivariate monomials with $(1, a)$-weighted degree at most $b$.
+Then, the following are true. \begin{enumerate} \item $N(a-1, b) \geq b^2/(2a)$. \item For every $\eta \in \N$, if $a$ divides $b$, then

 \end{enumerate} \end{lemma} \begin{proof} Note that from definition of $N(a, b)$, it follows that $N(a-1, b) \geq N(a, b)$.
 So to prove the first item of the claim, it suffices to prove a lower bound on $N(a, b)$.
 Let $\tau = \lfloor \frac{b}{a} \rfloor$.
 Then,